 If you are overproducing, then great you can start creating a freezer stash for those days when your milk does decline.

-**Some apps keep track of how much milk you have in your freezer stash**
+**You can also use the app to track how much milk you have in your freezer stash**

 5. Get A Water Tracking App